Selvakumar525/Experiment-08-Encoders-and-decoders-/README.md

-# Experiment-08- Encoders-and-decoders
+# Experiment 08: Encoders and decoders
+### AIM:
-### AIM: To implement 8 to 3 Encoder and  3to8 Decoder using verilog and validate its outputs
+To implement 8 to 3 Encoder and  3to8 Decoder using verilog and validate its outputs
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+### HARDWARE REQUIRED:
+PC, Cyclone II , USB flasher
-### SOFTWARE REQUIRED:   Quartus prime
+### SOFTWARE REQUIRED:
+Quartus prime
 ### THEORY
 ## Encoders
 Binary code of N digits can be used to store 2N distinct elements of coded information.
 This is what encoders and decoders are used for.
 Encoders convert 2N lines of input into a code of N bits and Decoders decode the N bits into 2N lines.